 A window pops up saying “There was a problem parsing the package” while installing an app on Android?
 Here we’ve collected some useful tricks to fix the issue of there was a problem parsing the package on Android.

-Parsing error happens while installing an error on Android, which means the application cannot be installed due to apk parser i.e. parsing issue.
-This is quite annoying to see this error and you may have tried several ways to eliminate it, but still, it comes.
+The parsing issue usually means the application cannot be installed due to apk parser, which may be quite annoying to see this error.
+And, you may have tried several ways to eliminate it, but still, it comes.

-Go to Settings > locate your way to security (for Samsung Phone Users) or Location applications ( other brands) > look for the “Allow installation of apps from Unknown Sources” and enable it by ticking the box And the settings has been enabled.
+Go to Settings > locate your way to security (for Samsung Phone Users) or Location applications ( other brands) > look for the “Allow installation of apps from Unknown Sources” and enable it by ticking the box And the settings have been enabled.

 The parse error can also occur if your security application is blocking the installation.
 So, if you are trying to install a .apk, the possibility is that your Antivirus app might be blocking the .apk file and preventing the installation.
 Just try disabling the Antivirus temporarily and try to install the .apk file.

-Sometimes the parse error may be caused by corrupted apk. file and can’t be fully executed by your Android OS.
+Sometimes the parse error may be caused by a corrupted apk. file and can’t be fully executed by your Android OS.
 In this case, you can try to download a new and complete APK file from Google Play Store and then try to install it again.

-There are chances that the problem of parsing the package on Android device was caused by the cache cookies in Google Play Store.
+There are chances that the problem of parsing the package on the Android device was caused by the cache cookies in the Google Play Store.
 Just open Google Play Store and select sidebar & choose “Settings” > then find out the clear option to clear the local search history.

 If you tried all these methods above and none of them worked, then the problem may exist in your Android operating system.
-Te app you want to install could unable to support OS or it doesn’t support the hardware of your Android device, so you need to read the app description about its requirements.
+The app you want to install could unable to support OS or it doesn’t support the hardware of your Android device, so you need to read the app description about its requirements.

-Step 3 Select the apps you want to transfer to computer and then click on the To Computer button to transfer apps from Android to computer.
+Step 3.
+Select the apps you want to transfer to the computer.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >